pyyupsk/pyyupsk/README.md

 # 🚀 @pyyupsk

 Welcome to my GitHub profile!
 I'm **Pongsakorn Thipayanate**, but you can call me **First**.
-I'm a 21-year-old self-taught developer (as of 2024) passionate about coding, reverse engineering, and building innovative projects.
+I'm a 21-year-old self-taught developer passionate about coding, reverse engineering, and building innovative projects.

 > "Coding from dawn till dusk, I turn ideas into reality."